-A bequest is gift made at death through your will or trust.
-If you have a will, or plan to create one, consider including a bequest for Wellesley.
+A bequest is a gift made at death through your estate plan.
+If you have a will or trust, or plan to create one, consider including a gift for Wellesley.
 A bequest can be made for a specific dollar amount, or for a percentage, a fraction, or the balance of your residuary estate.
 You can give cash, personal property, real estate, securities, insurance policies, or retirement plan assets.
 Or you may choose to create a trust, providing income to another individual for life, with the trust principal coming to the College upon the death of the income beneficiary.

 The information below provides an overview of common types of bequest arrangements, including sample language for designating your gift.
-For questions and assistance, please contact the Office of Planned Giving at email@example.com or call 800.253.8916.
+For questions and assistance, please contact the Office of Gift Planning at firstname.lastname@example.org or call 800.358.3543.

 The outright bequest is the simplest means of making a gift at your death.
 With such a bequest, you simply direct in your will that a specific amount of money, property, or other holdings be transferred to Wellesley.
 Of course, your estate will be entitled to a charitable deduction for the full, fair-market value of your gift.

 I give Wellesley College, Wellesley, Massachusetts, _____ dollars ($_____).

 I give Wellesley College, Wellesley, Massachusetts, ___ percent (___%) of my estate.

 The contingent bequest provides for family and friends and will benefit the College only if the named beneficiaries predecease you.